Lanzarote: Demographics

+Administration

 Lanzarote is part of the province of Las Palmas, and is divided into seven municipalities:

 Transport

 Air

 The island's main point of entry is César Manrique-Lanzarote Airport which, in 2018, handled 7,327,019 passengers.
 It was renamed in 2019 to include the name of local artist César Manrique, in honour of the legacy he left behind on the island and coinciding with the centenary of his birth.
 The airport has two passenger terminal buildings, T1 and T2, with T2 being used exclusively for inter-island flights to and from the other Canary Islands.
 These inter-island flights are operated by regional airlines Binter Canarias and Canaryfly.
 Lanzarote Airport is located about 5 km southwest of the island's capital, Arrecife, to which it is connected by the LZ-2 road.

 Sea

 Most of the goods arrive by sea through the Port of Arrecife, Puerto de los Mármoles.
 This port is also used by cruise ships.

-Furthermore, there are regular ferry lines that connect the Port of Arrecife with Las Palmas de Gran Canaria, Santa Cruz de Tenerife and Cadiz.
+There are regular ferry lines that connect the Port of Arrecife with Las Palmas de Gran Canaria, Santa Cruz de Tenerife and Cadiz.

 Ferry services to the neighbouring island of Fuerteventura depart from Playa Blanca, the island's southernmost town.
+Ferries to the island of La Graciosa depart from Órzola, Lanzarote's northernmost town.
 The two main companies operating these services are Fred Olsen Express and Naviera Armas.

-Ferries to the island of La Graciosa depart from Órzola, Lanzarote's northernmost town.